Daudi Kintu Wasajja: Career

+He was made a Knight of the Grand Cross of the Royal Order of Merit of Prince Uchicho by King Julio I of the Afro-Bolivians.

-Personal Life
+Personal life

 On 25 April 2013, Prince Wasajja wed Ms. Marion Nankya the daughter of the then Member of Parliament for Bukoto South, Mathias Nsubuga.
 The wedding was at Rubaga Cathedral with a reception being held at the official residence of the Kabaka in Mengo.
 It also marked the first time the Kabaka had attended both the church and reception as traditionally he is not supposed to be attend such functions.
 On 18 January 2014, Ms. Nankya was safely delivered of a baby boy at Nakasero Hospital, in Kampala.
-The baby was named Prince Edward Mbogo in memory of his late grandfather Sir Edward Mutesa (Muteesa II of Buganda) and his late great grand uncle Nuuhu Mbogo, a renowned Buganda prince and leader of Islam in Buganda.
+The baby was named Prince Edward Mbogo in memory of his late grandfather Sir Edward Mutesa (Muteesa II of Buganda) and his late great-granduncle Nuuhu Mbogo, a renowned Buganda prince and leader of Islam in Buganda.
 Mbogo was Kabaka Mwanga’s brother.